SAP-docs/contribution-guidelines/docs/contributing.md

 This means that in order to contribute, you need a GitHub account.
 Read more about the signup process in the article [Signing up for a new GitHub account][github-signup].
 A simple individual user account is enough.

+> Github offers managed user accounts (so-called _enterprise managed users_, or EMUs).
+With such users, collaboration is restricted to organizations of their enterprise, see [official GitHub documentation](https://docs.github.com/en/enterprise-cloud@latest/admin/identity-and-access-management/using-enterprise-managed-users-for-iam/about-enterprise-managed-users#abilities-and-restrictions-of-managed-user-accounts).
+With such users, you can neither open issues nor propose changes through pull requests.
+In such a case, creating an additional personal GitHub account is the only way to collaborate in SAP repositories.

 ## Types of Contribution

 As mentioned earlier, there are two ways in which you can contribute to SAP documentation - either by providing feedback, or by contributing content.